ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 Appformix is used for network devices monitoring.
 Appformix send webhook notifications to SaltStack.
 The webhook notifications provides the device name and other details.
-SaltStack automatically collects junos show commands output on the "faulty" JUNOS device and archives the output on a Git server.
+SaltStack automatically collects junos show commands on the "faulty" JUNOS device and archives the output on a Git server.
 ![Appformix-SaltStack-Junos-Git.png](Appformix-SaltStack-Junos-Git.png)

 # Demo building blocks: